-"Rise ye," said the king of the dark-brown shields, "ye that came from Lochlin's waves.
+'Rise ye,' said the king of the dark-brown shields, 'ye that came from Lochlin's waves.
 The sons of Erin have fled from our arms; pursue them over the plains of Lena!
 Morla, go to Cormac's hall.
-Bid them yield to Swaran, before his people sink to the tomb, and silence spread over his isle."
-They rose, rustling like a flock of seafowl, when the waves expel them from the shore.
-Their sound was like a thousand streams, that meet in Cona's vale, when, after a stormy night, they turn their dark eddies beneath the pale light of the morn.
+Bid them yield to Swaran, before his people sink to the tomb, and silence spread over his isle.'
+They rose, rustling like a flock of sea-fowl, when the waves expel them from the shore.
+Their sound was like a thousand streams, that met in Cona's valc. when, after a storny night, they turn their dark eddies beneath the pale light of the morn.

-As the dark shades of autumn fly over hills of grass, so gloomy, dark, successive came the chiefs of Lochlin's echoing woods.
+As the dark shades of autumn fly over the hills of grass, so gloomy, dark, successive came the chiefs of Lochlin's echoing woods.
 Tall as the stag of Morven, moved stately before them the king.
 His shining shield is on his side, like a flame on the heath at night, when the world is silent and dark, and the traveller sees some ghost sporting in the beam!
-Dimly gleam the hills around, and show indistinctly their oaks!
+Dimly gleem the hills around, and show indistinctly their oaks!
 A blast from the troubled ocean removed the settled mist.
 The sons of Erin appear, like a ridge of rocks on the coast; when mariners, on shores unknown, are trembling at veering winds!

-"Go, Morla, go," said the king of Lochlin, "offer peace to these.
-Offer the terms we give to kings when nations bow down to our swords.
-When the valiant are dead in war; when virgins weep on the field!"-Tall Morla came, the son of Swarth, and stately strode the youth along!
-He spoke to Erin's blue-eyed chief, among the lesser heroes.
-"Take Swaran's peace," the warrior spoke, "the peace he gives to kings when nations bow to his sword.
+Go, Morla, go,'said the king of Lochlin, 'offer peace to these.
+Offer the terms we give to kings when nations bow down to our swords-when the valiant are dead in war; when virgins weep on the field!'
+Tall Morla came, the son of Swarth, and stately strode the youth along!
+Hespoke to Efin's blue-eyed chief, among the lesser heroes.
+'Take Swaran's peace,' the warrior spoke,-'the peace he gives to kings when nations bow to his sword.
 Leave Erin's streamy plains to us, and give thy spouse and dog.
 Thy spouse high-bosomed heaving fair!
 Thy dog that overtakes the wind!
-Give these to prove the weak ness of thine arm; live then beneath our power!"
+Give these to prove the weakness of thine arm; live then beneath our nower!'

-" Tell Swaran, tell that heart of pride, Cuthullin never yields.
-I give him the dark-rolling sea; give his people graves in Erin.
-But never shall a stranger have the pleasing sun-beam of my love.
-No deer shall fly on Lochlin's hills, before swiftfooted Luath."
-"Vain ruler of the car," said Morla, "wilt thou then fight the king? the king whose ships of many groves could carry off thine isle?
-So little is thy green-hilled Erin to him who rules the stormy waves!"
-"In words I yield to many, Morla.
-My sword shall yield to none.
-Erin shall own the sway of Cormac, while Connal and Cuthullin live!
+'Tell Swaran, tell that heart of pride, Cuthullin never yields.
+I give him the dark-volling sea; I give his people graves in Erin.
+But never shall a stranger have the pleasing sunbeam of my love, No deer shall dy on Lochlui's hills, before swift-footed Luäth.'
+'Vain ruler of the ear,' said Morla, will thou then fight the king j'the king whose ships of many groves could earry off thine isle?
+So little is thy green-hilled Erin to him who rules the stormy waves!'
+'In words! yield to many, Morlamy sword shall yield to none.
+Erin shall own the sway of Cormac, while Connal and Cuthullin live!'
 O Connal, first of mighty men, thou hearest the words of Morla.
 Shall thy thoughts then be of peace, thou breaker of the shields?
 Spirit of fallen Crugal, why didst thou threaten us with death?
 The narrow house shall receive me in the midst of the light of renown.
-Exalt, ye sons of Erin, exalt the spear and bend the bow: rush on the foe in darkness, as the spirits of stormy nights!"
+Exalt, ye sons of Erin, exalt the spear and bend the bow: rush on the foe in darkness, as the spirits of stormy nights?